farhan-ahmed1/microblog/README.md

 # microblog
 A blogging web application using Python and Flask.
-Test

 ## How to Run
 1. Activate your virtual environment: